 Sometimes an officer responds to a call for service on a rental property.
 Based on the circumstances, the seriousness of the call for service and the lease, the landlord might choose to evict the tenant involved.
-If the landlord is evicting based on the call for service, an officer will be needed in court to testify to the events of the call.
+If the landlord is evicting based on the call for service, an officer may be needed in court to testify to the events of the call.

 There are several ways a landlord can find out the name of the officer responding to the call for service.
-One of the ways is to obtain a copy of the police report from the police department.
-This information can also be obtained on-line by using CMPD's website (http://www.charmeck.org/departments/cmpd/forms/home.htm) and using the "Contact Us" site.
+One of the ways is to obtain a public record copy of the police report from the police department.
+This information can also be obtained on-line by using CMPD's web-site at https://charlottenc.gov/CMPD/Pages/default.aspx.
 The landlord could then find the name of the officer involved.